Delaunay-type hypersurfaces in cohomogeneity one manifolds: Delaunay-type hypersurfaces in Kervaire spheres

 and it can be easily seen that $\Hs\triangleleft\K_-$ from the embedding\footnote{Alternatively, one can also see this as a consequence of Corollary~\ref{cor:normality1conn} provided $n\geq 4$.} of $\Hs$ into $\K_-$.
 Since there is no canonical invariant metric on $M^{2n-1}_d$, simply choose any metric that is adapted near $S_-$, see Proposition~\ref{prop:alwaysadapted}.
-Then, our result implies existence of infinitely many Delaunay type hypersurfaces on $M^{2n-1}_d$, near $S_-$, diffeomorphic (up to double cover) to $S^1\times T_1 S^{n-1}$ and that are invariant under a free right isometric circle action.
-In particular, this provides examples of Delaunay type rotationally symmetric hypersurfaces in exotic Kervaire spheres.
+Then, our result implies existence of infinitely many Delaunay-type hypersurfaces on $M^{2n-1}_d$, near $S_-$, diffeomorphic (up to double covering) to $S^1\times T_1 S^{n-1}$ and that are invariant under a free right isometric circle action.
+In particular, this provides examples of Delaunay-type rotationally symmetric hypersurfaces in Kervaire exotic spheres.